Mikey-codes/PortfolioProjects/CyclisticREADME.md

 analyst.
 My manager is Lily Moreno, the Director of Marketing, and she has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.

-Detailed documentation of code is available at divvyproject.sql Data cleaning, validation and exploration was done using PGAdmin - postgresSQL Data visualization was done using Tableau Public - https://public.tableau.com/app/profile/michael.neumann
+Detailed documentation of code is available at divvyproject.sql.
+Data cleaning, validation and exploration was done using PGAdmin - postgresSQL.
+Data visualization was done using Tableau Public - https://public.tableau.com/app/profile/michael.neumann

 To answer key business questions, I followed the six steps of Data Analysis: Ask, Prepare, Process, Analyze, Share and Act.